Portugal Information - Page 2

 Exports included clothing, shoes, leather, chemicals, paper products and machinery; Portugal was a leading supplier of cork.

-The mining industry provided tungsten, uranium and iron ore.
+The mining industry provided tungsten, uranium, iron ore and lithium.

 Port, madeira and other wines are exported.
 Most other agricultural produce - olives, tomatoes, potatoes and grain - is grown for home consumption.
 Fish, especially sardines, are provided by the fishing industry.